-During springtime migrations elk herds produce low pitched croaks which serve to help keep members together; this sound serves as an auditory beacon for members who have become separated due to obstacles like thickets or gullies along the way.
+During springtime migrations, elk herds produce low-pitched croaks which help keep members together.
+This sound serves as a beacon for other elk who have become separated due to obstacles like thickets or gullies along the way.

 Importance Of Elk Communication

-Elk communication is an important part of their behavior, a language that allows individuals to interact with each other and express emotion.
+Elk communication is an important part of their behavior, allowing them to interact with each other and express emotion.

 The iconic bugling calls of bull elk during the rut not only announce their presence but also establish dominance hierarchies, attracting potential mates while deterring rival males.

 Elk communication extends beyond the rut, with a repertoire of sounds including grunts, whistles, and barks that help convey everything from mild distress to urgent alarm.

 In the vast landscapes where they live, where visual cues may be limited, their vocalizations enable elk to coordinate their movements within herds, warn of impending dangers, and nurture social bonds.

 Elk: Behavior, Ecology, Conservation by Erwin A. Bauer and Peggy Bauer